 The Next Step: Rise Vision Everywhere Else

-Currently, Chief Leschi doesn’t have Rise Vision implemented in classrooms, but after trialing the product in the school’s public spaces and meeting with an enthusiastic response from teachers and students alike, that’s the next step.
+Currently, Chief Leschi doesn’t have Rise Vision implemented in classrooms, but after trialling the product in the school’s public spaces and meeting with an enthusiastic response from teachers and students alike, that’s the next step.

-I am a Network Analyst with Chief Leschi Schools, and have been for a year now.
+I am a Network Analyst with Chief Leschi Schools and have been for a year.
 I work with a team of two other individuals to manage our digital signage content and devices.
 I’m a US Army veteran with two decades’ experience in Helpdesk Administration and Project Management, and I have now been working in the IT field for 21 years.
 My role at Chief Leschi Schools gives me the opportunity to enable students’ learning by providing them with a world-class administrative network and excellent technology support system.
 As our technologies evolve, I am happy to configure and enable those students’ devices to help them further their education and familiarization with computers and other devices.
 In my spare time, I enjoy traveling with my family.

 Would you like to see your school featured on our blog or as a case study?
 So would we!
 It could take just a few minutes of your time.
 Click here and let’s chat!